certbot/certbot/tools/docker/README.md

 Running `./deploy_images.sh <TAG> all` will push the previously generated images to Docker Hub.
-The <TAG> argument is an identifier applied to all docker images and manifests. it may be something like `nightly` or `v2.3.2`.
+The <TAG> argument is an identifier applied to all docker images and manifests.
+It may be something like `nightly` or `v2.3.2`.
 If the tag is a version stamp greater than `v2.0.0`, then a `latest` tag will also be generated and pushed to the docker hub repo.